GSM-Godwin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Prints a number with two decimal places.
-The number is stored in the environment variable 'NUM'
+Converts a number from base 10 to base 16